 I love this mini poster made by Proud to be Primary.
 It is a great reminder of the expectations for a good listener.
-I have seen posters similar to this in different classrooms I have been in and I love being able to say "Give me 5" and know that the students will understand what I am looking for.

 If you are lucky enough to have iPads in your classroom, you MUST check out these posters made by Mrs. Beattie's Classroom.
 Unfortunately, you can't expect your students to know how to properly care for technology in the classroom.
 These posters are a great visual reminder throughout the year for those who need it!

 I love these labels made by Ship Shape First Grade.
 This classroom supply procedure is simple enough and it works really well!
 I thought these were great because they will match any classroom decor.

 Here is a very useful freebie from PreKinders.com.
 I like using this technique to dismiss students from the carpet but, is it just me or does anyone else draw a blank when deciding "what" to dismiss by?
 I always resort to "if you're wearing...

 " but that gets boring very quickly!
 I also like to use current curriculum topics to dismiss students.
 For example, "give me a word that rhymes with ....?".